ispras/rop-benchmark/README.md

 3. `FAIL HIJACK` (F) - tool generated a ROP chain but it didn't run `/bin/sh`.
 4. `OK` - tool generated a ROP chain and it ran `/bin/sh`.

+## Evaluation

+Each tool was run single-threaded with 1 hour time limit.

 ![ROP Benchmark results](results.svg)

 Note: Ropper almost always generates a ROP chain script file, so `FAIL HIJACK`s were not evaluated.